Varanasi–Shaktinagar Terminal Intercity Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 23345 Varanasi Junction–Shaktinagar Terminal Intercity Express covers the distance of 229 km in 7 hours 50 mins (29 km/hr) & in 8 hours 00 mins as the 23346 Shaktinagar Terminal–Varanasi Junction Intercity Express (29 km/hr).
+The 23345 Varanasi Junction–Shaktinagar Terminal Intercity Express covers the distance of 229 km in 7 hours 50 mins (29 km/h) and in 8 hours 00 mins as the 23346 Shaktinagar Terminal–Varanasi Junction Intercity Express (29 km/h).

 As the average speed of the train is less than 55 km/h, as per railway rules, its fare doesn't includes a Superfast surcharge.

 Routing

 The 23345 / 46 Varanasi Junction–Shaktinagar Terminal Intercity Express runs from Varanasi Junction via Chunar, Chopan to Shaktinagar Terminal.